Encourage Curiosity

 Why Curiosity Encouraged?

-I can’t think of a time in my life I wasn’t advocating for children or seeing the need for advocacy.
+I can’t think of a time in my life when I wasn’t advocating for children or seeing the need for advocacy.
 In my early years, I was painfully and personally aware of how much children who struggled in school could suffer, both academically and emotionally.
-These were the years before inclusion and before many teachers were paying attention to learning styles or practicing differentiation.
+These were the years before inclusion and before many teachers paid attention to learning styles or practiced differentiation.

 I have spent over twenty years working to help children and families overcome struggles.
 It’s here and in my learnings as a mother that I realized how much parents can play a part in helping a child love to learn.